cunarist/map-literal/README.md

 As you can see, all objects have underlying attributes even if we haven't explicitly added it.
 Basically all attributes of an object are mixed with prototype attributes.

-Unlike `Object`, `Map` type provides higher performance and convenient utility methods for dictionary operations.
+Unlike `Object`, `Map` type provides high performance and convenient utility methods for dictionary operations.
 If you're used to Python or other object-oriented languages, this notion might look familiar.

 ```typescript
 const someMap = new Map();